ryanbateman/hivemq-mcp/src/mcp-client/client-config/README.md

 ### `mcp-config.json`

 The primary configuration file for the MCP client is `src/mcp-client/client-config/mcp-config.json`.
-If this file is missing, the client will attempt to fall back to `src/mcp-client/client-config/mcp-config.json.example`.
+If this file is missing, the application will throw a startup error.
+An example configuration can be found in `mcp-config.json.example`.

 This file defines the external MCP servers that the client can connect to and interact with.
 The client implementation strictly adheres to the **MCP 2025-03-26 specification**.